If you are new to this site, first check basic information.

 Full list of Brian Martin's publications on suppression of dissent

-Many whistleblowers are subject to bullying, as are many other
+Many whistleblowers are subject to bullying, as are many other workers.

 Brian Martin, Tactics against bullying at work, 2007